 - On July 26th, the DHCD Board of Directors President, Karen Borja requested a review of the current District practices related to grant application review and a declinations appeal process.
-The current District process did not include a declinations appeal process. - On October 18, 2022, additions/changes to the existing District grant review process and Policy #OP-5 were reviewed and discussed at the October 18, 2022 Board and Staff Communications and Policies Committee meeting, bringing a recommendation to the Board of Directors to approve the grant process chart and revisions of Policy #OP-5 at the October 25, 2022 Directors meeting. - Direction was given to bring Policy #OP-5 to the November Program Committee for committee members to review Policy #OP-5, and in particular, the grant declination appeals process. - The management staff was at a conference and unable to make the necessary revisions to Policy #OP-5 in time for the November 15th Program Committee meeting. - #OP-5 Grant and Mini Grant Policy is before the Program Committee at this December meeting.
+The current District process did not include a declinations appeal process. - On October 18, 2022, additions/changes to the existing District grant review process and Policy #OP-5 were reviewed and discussed at the October 18, 2022 Board and Staff Communications and Policies Committee meeting, bringing a recommendation to the Board of Directors to approve the grant process chart and revisions of Policy #OP-5 at the October 25, 2022 Directors meeting. - As per Section 6.1 of Policy BOD-03 Appointment & Duties for Committees it was voted at the October 25, 2022 Board of Directors meeting to exercise Section 6.1 and bring back to the Program Committee for its review of Section 5.1 of Policy #OP-5 Grant & Mini Grant Policy that includes the addition of a grant declination appeal process. - Direction was given to bring Policy #OP-5 to the November Program Committee for committee members to review Policy #OP-5, and in particular, the grant declination appeals process. - The management staff was at a conference and unable to make the necessary revisions to Policy #OP-5 in time for the November 15th Program Committee meeting. - #OP-5 Grant and Mini Grant Policy was brought before the Program Committee at the December 17th meeting for review and a vote. - The Program Committee reviewed the policy and recommended approval by the Board of Directors.